-Movements in CSAV's investment in the Hapag-Lloyd AG (HLAG) joint venture during the year ended December 31, 2022, are detailed as follows:
+Movements in the investment in the Hapag-Lloyd AG (HLAG) joint venture during the year ended December 31, 2022, are detailed as follows:

 - (a) Share of Net Income (Loss): HLAG's net income attributable to owners of the company for the year ended December 31, 2022, reached ThUS\$17,946,194.
-Based on the percentage owned by CSAV as of December 31, 2022, the Company recognized net income of ThUS\$5,383,955.
-To that amount, CSAV must add the fair value adjustment of HLAG's assets and liabilities, based on the Purchase Price Allocation (PPA) reports prepared for each acquisition.
+Based on the percentage owned as of December 31, 2022, the Company recognized net income of ThUS\$5,383,955.
+To that amount, it must add the fair value adjustment of HLAG's assets and liabilities, based on the Purchase Price Allocation (PPA) reports prepared for each acquisition.
 That adjustment for the year ended December 31, 2022, based on the percentage ownership for the year, gives a smaller result of ThUS\$5,675 in addition to its direct share of HLAG's results.
-With that, the result from CSAV's interest in that joint venture for the year ended December 31, 2022, was income of ThUS\$5,378,280. - (b) Share of Other Comprehensive Income (Loss) and Other Equity Reserves: HLAG recorded other comprehensive income (in US dollars) for the year ended December 31, 2022, consisting of a gain of ThUS\$133,239 from revaluing its defined benefit plans (CSAV's stake is ThUS\$39,972), a loss of ThUS\$26,437 for exchange differences (CSAV's stake is ThUS\$7,932) and a gain of ThUS\$42,601 on cash flow hedges (CSAV's stake is ThUS\$12,781), giving a total gain of ThUS\$149,403 and a gain of ThUS\$44,821 for CSAV's stake in the other comprehensive income of the joint venture.
-During the year, the Company also recognized its share of HLAG's other equity movements, namely a reduction of ThUS\$12,462 in equity presented in other reserves.
+With that, the result from CSAV's interest in that joint venture for the year ended December 31, 2022, was income of ThUS\$5,378,280. - (b) Share of Other Comprehensive Income (Loss) and Other Equity Reserves: HLAG recorded other comprehensive income (in US dollars) for the year ended December 31, 2022, consisting of a gain of ThUS\$133,239 from revaluing its defined benefit plans (CSAV's stake is ThUS\$39,972 based on its percent interest), a loss of ThUS\$26,437 for exchange differences (CSAV's stake is ThUS\$7,932 based on its percent interest) and a gain of ThUS\$42,601 on cash flow hedges (CSAV's stake is ThUS\$12,781 based on its percent interest), giving a total gain of ThUS\$149,403 and a gain of ThUS\$44,821 for CSAV's stake in the other comprehensive income of the joint venture.
+During the year, it also recognized its share of HLAG's other equity movements, namely a reduction of ThUS\$12,462 in equity presented in other reserves. - (c) Dividend: During the second quarter of 2022, CSAV Germany Container Holding GmbH received a dividend in euros equivalent to a gross amount of ThUS\$1,989,775.
+This dividend was subject to a provisional retention of 26.375% applicable to dividends under German law, amounting to ThUS\$524,803.
+The provisional retention on dividends is presented as Other cash inflows (outflows) within investing cash flows.